Close Menu

 1. Ruzu Herbal Bitters

-Ruzu Bitters in Nigeria
+Ruzu Bitters In Nigeria

-Ruzu Bitters in Nigeria
+Ruzu Bitters In Nigeria

 Ruzu bitters is another one of the common bitters in Nigeria.
 It is usually used for its weight-control properties, making it suitable for use to treat obesity.
 Researches such as this have investigated its acclaimed antioxidant effect, and found it to not only help reduce oxidative stress, but also aid in managing diabetes, act as an anti-lipid, and consequently help manage obesity.